Skip to Content

 After a stop in the cafe we made the final descent for a couple of hours.
 The winding piste track ran under the cable cars to Les Houches where we had started our trek 3 years before.
 We’d finally finished the Tour de Mont Blanc!

-- We had a very pleasant lunch, sitting on the grassy outdoor terrace of Auberge de Bionnassay.
-A view of the Bionnassay glacier hung on the opposite side of the valley.
+• We had a very pleasant lunch, sitting in the shade of a tree laden with yellow plums at Auberge de Bionnassay.
+We had a prime view of the Bionnassay glacier hanging on the opposite side of the valley.
 Surrounded by tables of locals, we shared the Plat de Jour followed by the traditional Tarte aux mytilles.
-We really enjoyed the atmosphere of the Auberge with an enclosure of rabbits hopping around under the shade of a tree laden with yellow plums.

 Resources for walking the Tour de Mont Blanc